particle-iot/docs/src/content/reference/datasheets/m-series/m2-breakout-datasheet.md

 #### LiPo connector

 Note that the M.2 breakout board includes a 3-pin JST-PH connector (left), not the 2-pin JST-PH connector on some other Particle devices (right).
 The TS pin is expected to be connected to a 10K NTC thermistor in the battery pack.
+The TS jumper (26) must be installed for normal operation with a temperature sensor.

 <div align="center"><img src="/assets/images/m-series/battery-conn.png" alt="Battery connector" class="small"/></div>

 <p class="attribution">Looking at the exposed end of the connector attached to the battery</p>

+If you wish to use a battery without a temperature sensor, remove the TS jumper (26) and use a 3-pin to 2-pin JST-PH adapter, or change the shell of your JST-PH 2-pin connector to a 3-pin shell.
+The pin can be swapped without cutting, soldering, or crimping.
+See the [battery guide](/hardware/power/batteries/) for more information.

 ## Setup